About Experience Case Studies Approach Blog Contact

 Featured Case Study

-Fleet Connectivity Transformation — Starlink, 5G & Enterprise Failover
+Fleet Connectivity Transformation: Starlink, 5G, and Enterprise Failover

 Vessels across the fleet had unreliable cell-only connectivity or no internet access at all.
-Connectivity was the #1 operational complaint.
-The team evaluated solutions, led a Starlink proof of concept, then drove company-wide adoption with enterprise-grade Cradlepoint routers for active/active smart WAN failover.
-We negotiated a $500 per-unit cost reduction, performed many installs directly, and oversaw remaining deployments across the organization.
-The result: vessels went from no usable connectivity to near-complete coverage, enabling guest WiFi, domain-joined business applications, and operational monitoring for the first time.
+Connectivity was the number-one operational complaint.
+I evaluated the available options, ran a Starlink proof of concept at our California offices, then drove company-wide adoption with enterprise-grade Cradlepoint routers as the active/active smart WAN failover layer.
+I negotiated a $500 per-unit cost reduction on the hardware, performed many of the installs personally, and oversaw the remaining deployments across the team.
+Vessels went from no usable connectivity to near-complete coverage, supporting domain-joined business applications, guest WiFi, and operational monitoring from the vessel for the first time.
 VSAT was phased out entirely.

 41Starlink units deployed